 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

-There are some decision-makers who take the red pill: they want to understand the nature of their reality, and they expect you help them recognize the truth.
+There are some decision-makers who take the red pill: they want to understand the nature of their reality, and they expect you help them recognize the truth about sales.
 Others prefer the blue pill: they have no interest in pursuing the truth, preferring not to have to acknowledge or address objective reality.
+In business, it often comes down to a choice: the red pill or the blue pill.
 Here’s how to serve them both.

 Red-Pill Clients